rust-lang/rfcs/text/0000-panic-plan.md

 # Proposed solution

-Considering we should not break existing code, I propose we gate the breaking changs on the 2021 edition.
+Considering we should not break existing code, I propose we gate the breaking changes on the 2021 edition.

 In addition, we add a lint that *warns* about the problems in Rust 2015/2018, while not giving errors or changing the behaviour.